Matrix Algebras with a Certain Compression Property I: Preliminaries

 \section{Preliminaries}

-In this section we will introduce some basic results on the algebras admitting the one or both of the compression properties.
-Our first task is to establish the notation and terminology that will be used throughout.
+In this section we introduce some of the preliminary results concerning algebras that admit the idempotent or projection compression properties.
+Our first task will be to establish the notation and terminology that will be used throughout.

 Since we will only be concerned with algebras of $n\times n$ matrices over $\cc$, we will write $\mm_n$ in place of $\mm_n(\cc)$ from here on.